-Hence, if we investigated the topological boundary of a family of amoebas given by polynomials $f$ as in the Example \ref{Exa:BoundaryDefinition} with coefficient $c$ being changed continuously from e.g., $1.3$ to $1$, then we see that the boundary of the bounded complement component converges against the origin as a single, isolated point.
+Hence, if we investigate the topological boundary of a family of amoebas given by polynomials $f$ as in the Example \ref{Exa:BoundaryDefinition} with coefficient $c$ being changed continuously from $1+\eps$ to $1$, then the boundary of the bounded component of the complement of $\cA(f)$ converges to the origin as a single, isolated point at the origin.
 But, obviously the origin is not part of the topological boundary of the amoeba of $f = z_1^3 + z_2^3 + z_1z_2 + 1$.
-Therefore, we use here this more complicated approach which characterizes such points as boundary points as well.\\
+Therefore, we consider the extended boundary, which characterizes such points as extended boundary points as well.\\